 At the end of the Bible we find letters from Jesus to seven churches.
-At the end of each letter, he says this: “He who has an ear, let him hear what the Spirit says to the churches” (see Rev. 2:7a).
+At the end of each letter, Jesus says this:

 We like to think that we have heard Jesus.
 But how do we know we have?
 How can we be sure?